-- A massage also raises the levels of epinephrine which create a feeling of relaxation and induces deep sleep.
+- A massage also raises the levels of epinephrine which creates a feeling of relaxation and induces deep sleep.

-- Acupressure and Trigger Pressure Therapy create endorphins which reduce pain and produce a sense of euphoria.
+- Acupressure and Trigger Pressure Therapy create endorphins that reduce pain and produce a sense of euphoria.

 2. Smart Eating and Drinking